 Plant selection for your sloped landscape is a very important step.
 If you plan to have your plants installed on a slope, select plant varieties that are deep rooted, drought resistant, and good for erosion control.
 If possible, select Colorado native plants so they will be acclimated to our local environment.
 Native plant varieties are typically great for erosion control.
 Plant choices for leveled sections of your landscape can be much more varied.
 If you are adding grass starting from seed on a slope, you will want to make sure you install an erosion control netting to keep the seeds and soil in place until the seed is established.
 If you are planning on having shrubs, annuals and trees on the slope, you will want to plan for drip irrigation for those plants.

 Landscaping your sloped yard will not only open more space for your use, but it will also create a well-manicured and beautiful outdoor living space for you and your family.
-Let Timberline Landscaping create your little bit of sloped heaven in your yard and our design team will take care of all the planning and hard work.
+Let Timberline Landscaping create your landscape design for sloped yards and our design team will take care of all the planning and hard work.
 Contact us to get started!